• Skip to main content

 Jump to Recipe

-coffee substitutesThe topic of coffee substitutes is becoming more important as people realize that caffeine addiction is very real problem today that can cause hormonal imbalances over time.
+The topic of coffee substitutes is becoming more important as people realize that caffeine addiction is a very real problem today that can cause hormonal imbalances over time.

-What’s with all the kids drinking coffee too?
-This rarely happened only a couple of decades ago!
 This trend is a testament to how fried our adrenals are as a society in general.
 If the youngest and healthiest among us need to be jacked up on caffeine to get going in the morning, that is very worrisome indeed!

-In particular, does the positive research about coffee overshadow its clear and present danger to hormonal health?
-It’s a trade-off many struggle with on a daily basis even if they carefully choose dark roasts which are healthier than light.
+It’s a trade-off many struggle with on a daily basis, even if they carefully choose organic, mold-free, dark roasts.

-What if you really need a morning or afternoon pick me up and are truly concerned about the effect of coffee or tea on your adrenal and overall hormone health?
+What if you really need a morning or afternoon pick-me-up and are truly concerned about the effect of coffee or tea on your adrenal and overall hormone health?

 You can go the decaf route, but supposed coffee substitutes like decaf coffee and tea still have caffeine in them and so will not eliminate the stress on the adrenals completely.

-Even decaf black tea has up to 12 mg of caffeine per 8 oz.
-Substituting green tea instead?
-A matcha latte contains 80 mg of caffeine per cup.
-One benefit of drinking tea over coffee, however, is that the caffeine in tea is slow release due to the amino acid theanine.
-Thus, the adrenal hit is minimized.
+One benefit of drinking tea over coffee, however, is that the caffeine in tea is released more slowly due to the amino acid theanine.
+Thus, the adrenal hit is greatly minimized with little to no jitters experienced by most people.

-Another option is to make coffee substitutes yourself.
-One excellent one is a rooibos latte or “red espresso”.
-Red tea is a delicious and satisfying coffee substitute no matter how you enjoy taking it.
+Red tea is a delicious and satisfying coffee substitute, no matter how you enjoy taking it.
 If you enjoy the taste of dandelion tea more, try this recipe for a dandelion coffee latte.

-4.75 from 4 votes
+4.8 from 5 votes

 Print

-Recipe for a Healthy Coffee Substitute
+Healthy Coffee Substitute

 Prep Time 3 minutes